shoma-mano/chibinuxt/docs/src/10-minimum-example/010-min-ssr.md

 ## Create Vue SSR Renderer

-SSR can be used with only `vue`, but Nuxt uses `vue-bundle-renderer/runtime` to create a renderer.
+SSR can be achieved with just `vue`, but Nuxt uses `vue-bundle-renderer/runtime` to create a SSR Renderer.
 So, let's create a renderer using `vue-bundle-renderer/runtime`.

 `render.ts`